Content Creators

 Space Limitations #

 All 3D models in your scene must fit within the limits of its parcels.
-If they extend beyond these limits when running a preview, the meshes will be marked in red by a bounding box.
+If any part of your models extend beyond these limits when running a preview, these parts that extend will be cut off and not rendered.

-If you have a model that has all of its vertices neatly inside the scene area, but that has large bounding boxes that are mostly empty and extend beyond the scene limits, the entire model will be marked as outside the scene limits.
+If you have a model that has all of its vertices neatly inside the scene area, but that has large bounding boxes that are mostly empty and extend beyond the scene limits, the entire model will be marked as outside the scene limits in the Creator Hub.
+The parts of the model that are inside your parcels will be rendered correctly, and you will be allowed to publish your scene.

 To avoid this problem, you can clean up your 3D models to reset positions and rotations of meshes so that bounding boxes don’t extend beyond the meshes they wrap.